 Due to its success in helping to retain and engage our people, in addition to the positive impact on both the individuals themselves and the business, we anticipate further growth in the use of apprenticeships in 2023.

 Incentives and rewardsplus

-Every employee has access to a range of benefits that will support them both inside and outside of work.
-Our total reward strategy ensures that all employees are eligible for a range of incentives that include a defined contribution pension scheme, life insurance, Save as You Earn (‘Sharesave’) schemes and access to a range of savings and special offers through our Eurxtras platform.
-This platform also facilitates user-friendly communication with all employees, allowing the business to provide the latest news from across the organisation.
+Every employee has access to a variety of benefits that will support them both inside and outside of work.
+Our total reward strategy ensures that all employees are eligible for a range of incentives that include a defined-contribution pension scheme, life insurance, Save as You Earn (‘Sharesave’) schemes, and access to a range of savings and special offers through our Eurxtras platform.

 Learning and development plus